 - Who are the communicating parties at each layer (focus on addresses)?

-- Could we spot any sensitive data (like passwords) in the communication?
+- Can you spot any sensitive data (like passwords) in the communication?

 No need to rewrite information about same protocol (question 3, 4, 5) if they appear in more then one capture file.